 Typical flex lines feature ridges, and that coupled with a narrow diameter is likely to create a whistling sound.
 When installing the system, your gas technician should have:

 - Used a whistle-free line with varying ridge sizes, which helps to eliminate noise.

 - Chosen a line with a wider diameter to minimize whistling by allowing the right amount of gas to flow to the burner at a lower rate of speed.

 - Take care to avoid sharp 90-degree turns and/or kinks in the line during installation.

 Start your troubleshooting by checking the flex line that feeds into your fire pit burner.
 If it does not comply with the above requirements, contact your installer for a fix to stop your gas fire pit whistling noise.

 Gas Pressure is Too High

 When a high level of pressure is applied to a small opening, the result is a whistling sound.
 This is the mechanism at play when the line pressure in your fire pit gas installation is too high.
 This can result in a whistling sound in your gas fireplace or gas fire pit.

-Since natural gas is typically transported at high pressures, a natural gas regulator is often required to mitigate this pressure before the gas reaches the burner.
+Since natural gas is typically transported at high pressures, a natural gas regulator is often required to mitigate this pressure before the gas reaches the fireplace or fire pit burner.
 Keep in mind that this work should only be performed by a gas installation professional since they have the know-how to size and install the proper regulator for your fire pit configuration.
 Pressure guidelines are as follows: